MateWagner/warehouse-microservices/readme.md

 The Message Service primarily focuses on facilitating email communication within the system.
 Its functionality is currently basic but can be improved upon.
 Key aspects of the Message Service include:

-- **Email Sending:** Handles the sending of emails to customers whit the help of Google smtp.
+- **Email Sending:** Handles the sending of emails to customers width the help of Google smtp.
 - **RabbitMQ Message Consumption:** Consumes messages from RabbitMQ, likely pertaining to order notifications and updates.
 - **Basic Formatting:** Performs basic formatting of messages before sending them to customers.